segment-boneyard/nightmare/Readme.md

 ```

 ##### electronPath
-The path to prebuilt Electron binary.
-This is useful for testing on different version Electron.
-Note that Nightmare only supports the version this package depending on.
-Please use this option at your own risk.
+The path to the prebuilt Electron binary.
+This is useful for testing on different versions of Electron.
+Note that Nightmare only supports the version on which this package depends.
+Use this option at your own risk.

 ```js
 const nightmare = Nightmare({